albar965/littlenavconnect-manual/src/en/index.rst

-*Little Navconnect* is a small free open source application that acts as an agent connecting *Little Navmap* with a flight simulator like FSX, Prepar3D, Microsoft Flight Simulator 2020 and X-Plane.
+*Little Navconnect* is a small free open source application that acts as an agent connecting *Little Navmap* with a flight simulator like FSX, Prepar3D, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024 and X-Plane.

 **Do not use this program for real world navigation.**